 Check out these 13 essential skills to become a successful data scientist.
-Data Scientist need to master a range of technical and non technical skills to succeed in the workplace.
+Data Scientist needs to master a range of technical and non-technical skills to succeed in the workplace.

 Virtually all data scientists boast higher education qualifications.

 In fact, 46 percent of them hold PhDs, whereas 88% have a Master’s degree.